Setting Up a Bitnob Account

 Verify Your Setup

-A quick call to the /api/balances endpoint confirms you’ve set up your account and keys correctly.
-To learn about authenticating your API requests, refer to our Authentication Guide Here’s an example using a sandbox key:
+A quick call to the /api/whoami endpoint confirms you’ve set up your account and keys correctly — it validates your credentials and returns your authenticated account details.
+To learn how to sign these requests, see HMAC Signature Authentication above, or refer to our full Authentication Guide.
+Here’s an example using a sandbox key:

-If everything is working properly, you’ll receive a 200 OK with JSON data about your Bitnob wallets.
+If everything is working properly, you’ll receive a 200 OK with JSON data about your authenticated account.

 Next Steps